MntaseTshepi/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 2- Writing a C programme that prints out the alphabet in lowercase.
 Task 3- Writing a C programme that prints out the alphabet in lowercase and then uppercase.
 Task 4- Writing a C programme that prints out the alphabet except 'e' and 'q'.
+Task 5- Writing a C programme that prints out all single digits of base 10 starting from 0 up to 9.